 At that point, he turns on his heel and stalks back to the squad car to check out my bona fides.
 I wait for a while, just relaxing, until I realize things have been going on for quite a while.
 That’s when I stand up, turn around, and realize that the circus has begun, and I’m about to become a YouTube video.
 Three squad cars, number 4 pulling up, a posse of cops wandering around like it was a free donut festival, and me.
 It looks like I’m about to go down.
 Hard.

 I grab the cellphone and call my wife the attorney.
 “Uh, honey,” I say, “I think you need to get down here.
 Like, now.
 Like, right now.”

 A few minutes later, I see her car come down the corner.
-She pulls in behind one of the cop cars (you couldn’t get past them at this point), gets out and walks up to the Lieutenant.
+She pulls in behind one of the cop cars (you couldn’t get past them at this point), gets out and walks up to the Sergeant.

 “What’s the problem officer,” she says.

 The sergeant turns on her like she’s fresh meat in the shark tank.

 “WHAT ARE YOU DOING HERE?” he screams into her face.
 Attorney Carr doesn’t even blink; she’s been to a few parties before.

 “I’m counsel for Dr. Jenkins.
 What’s the problem here, officer?”